Nery Veloso: International career

 Veloso was named the back up goalkeeper for Chile at the 2007 FIFA U-20 World Cup.
 Veloso did not participate in any of the games of the tournament but Chile won third place at the tournament.
 Marcelo Bielsa called Veloso up to the adult side for a friendly versus Honduras in January 2009 but Veloso did not play.
 In May 2009 Bielsa once again named Veloso as back up goalkeeper for the Kirin Cup in Japan.
 Due to injuries to regular third string goalkeeper for Chile Christopher Toselli, Veloso was called up again for two 2010 FIFA World Cup qualifiers in June 2009.
 He made his debut with the Chile national football team in a friendly against Paraguay in Talcahuano winning 2–1.

+Personal life

+In 2025, Veloso set up a nut and healthy food store in Penco, Chile.